EresuLT/5-SASS-Project/README.md

 # 5-SASS-project

 Here is my 5th project.
-I've made this form by using SASS, HTML & CSS skills.
+I've made this website by using SASS, HTML & CSS skills.
 Also I used BEM notation for class identifications.
 In this project, We have made this SASS project without backend side.
 I learned how to shape website with HTML and CSS codes and how to link another pages and websites.